 Amazon CEO and mega-billionaire Jeff Bezos started Blue Origin.
 It focuses on "building a road to space so our children can build the future."
 This mission is the guiding force behind their program.
 So far, it's got two operational reusable space vehicles, the New Shepard and the New Glenn.
 That's a nod to the original space pioneering astronauts, of course.
 Blue Origin wants to tap into the resources available in Space to save Earth for future generations, starting with space tourism.

 Unlike Virgin Galactic, which has started taking deposits for space flights, this space company plans to sell tickets.
 You can enjoy an 11-minute ride on a suborbital spacecraft for between $200,000 and $300,000.
-Bezos's company is still firmly in the testing phase but hopes to put people on spacecraft and into the air by 2022.
+Bezos's company is still firmly in the testing phase but celebrated its first launch on January 14, 2021.
+The hope is to put people on spacecraft and into the air by 2024.

 Putting a whole new twist on viewing the Earth from far above is a company called Space Perspective.
 They want to put passengers above the clouds, but in luxury and comfort, and without the rocket launch experience.
 They'll use a spaceship called Neptune, a pressurized cabin attached to a giant hydrogen-filled balloon.
 Passengers will spend two hours slowly traveling up to an altitude of 30 miles.
 Cruising altitude rests above most of the Earth's atmosphere, but before the point of anti-gravity.
 There, travelers will have two hours to take in the view.